ChrisEssery/group-project/Portfolio/Background.md

 - Is it better than competitors, for e.g., wordswithfriends?
 - Requires download which might confuse users

-Having considered these three, well-known applications we now turn our attention to some lesser-known outliers.
+Having considered these main applications we now turn our attention to some outliers.

 ___